SergioCalo/SVI/README.md

 ## Getting Started

-### Cloning the Repository

-To get started, clone the repository to your local machine using the following command:

-`git clone git@github.com:SergioCalo/SVI.git`

 ### Installing Requirements
 Make sure you have Python installed on your system.
 It's recommended to use a virtual environment to manage dependencies.
 You can install the required packages using pip:

 `python -m venv venv`

 `source venv/bin/activate`

 `pip install -r requirements.txt`

 `pip install -e .`

 ### Testing the Installation